ecpy2020/ndx/README.md

 # ndx
-extended node debugger server and client cli on v8 debugger protocol
+extended node debugger server and client cli on v8 debugger protocol for debugging large Nodejs Applications

 ## features
 - able to register watchers to automate the debugging process